Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 - [ ] all tables, columns, data types, indexes and their relationships
 - [ ] a list of entities, their relationship, and constraints
 - [ ] all tables and their names, which are needed to implement the logical model
-- [ ] a list of entities, their relationship, constraints, data types, and cardinalities
+- [ X] a list of entities, their relationship, constraints, data types, and cardinalities

 #### Q71.
 Which choice is _not_ a valid mode for a stored procedure parameter?

-- [ ] INOUT
+- [X] INOUT
 - [ ] IN
 - [ ] OUT
 - [ ] IN OUT